Walter Greene Stancil

 May 5, 1936-Aug.
 5, 1936

 Walter and his Pa's youngest brother, Tommy, were great playmates.
 They loved putting dried peas in the Civil War issued muzzleloader and shooting birds.
 Walter went to the Woodard School.
-Like many boys he took up smoking.
+Like many boys, he took up smoking.
 He did not like school and dropped out.
 Walter helped his Pa farm.

 Walter was full of mischief.
 Once he put his finger in the syrup mill, where the sugar cane stalks were fed, and cane juice collected.
-The grinding operation had to cease, while his finger was freed.
-Walter met Dillie at school.
-She was a very pretty lady and some said, "She's too pretty for Walter."
-Dillie was from the nearby Shoeheel Community.
+The grinding operation had to cease while his finger was freed.

-Walter was just 20 years old when he married 17-year-old Dillie Renfrow on Feb.
+Walter was just 20 years old when he married 17-year-old Dillie Ann Renfrow on Feb.
 9, 1907.
-W. Gray Pittman, Justice of the Peace married them.
+W. Gray Pittman, Justice of the Peace, married them.
 Witnesses were R. D. Woodard, R.L.
-Pittman and W.E.
+Pittman, and W.E.
 Jaures.
+They lived at the Jim Place right after they married.

-About Dillie's family
+About Dillie's Family

-Dillie Ann, also called Dilla, was born August 1891.
+Dillie Ann, also called Dilla, was born in August 1891.
 She was the daughter of Haywood Renfrow.
 Her mother died before the 1900 Census.
 Dillie grew up in the Lower O'Neal Township, of Johnston County.
-She had an older brother Leander, born in May 1882, two sisters: Elifare born in August 1885 and Lontora born in July 1889.
+She had an older brother Leander, born in May 1882, and two sisters: Elifare born in August 1885 and Lontora born in July 1889.

-Haywood owned his own farm and Leander worked on the family farm.
-His three daughters attended school four months during 1900.
-In the 1880 Census Calvin Haywood lived on a farm next door to his Pa's farm.
+In the 1880 Census, Calvin Haywood lived on a farm next door to his Pa's farm.
 He was single.
 Haywood was the son of Brassell Rentfroe and Polly Williamson.

 The date of their marriage bond was June 3, 1836, in Johnston County.
 The bondsman was Nelson Kent and the witness, Thomas Rice.
 Brassell was born in 1815 and Polly was born somewhere between 1820 and 1824.

 Brassell's name underwent changes.

-Listed as Brazwell in the 1850 Census, Brass in the 1860 Census, Braswell in the 1870 Census, Brasel in the 1880 Census.
+Listed as Brazwell in the 1850 Census, Brass in the 1860 Census, Braswell in the 1870 Census, and Brasel in the 1880 Census.
 Renfrow was spelled as Renfroe and Rentfrow over the years.

-Walter & Dillie
+Walter & Dillie's Children

-Walter and Dillie's children were: Louis born July 1909 was living April 21, 1910 but died before the 1920 Census.
-Essie was born in August 6, 1911, Sadie on July 12, 1913, Thomas Ruffin on Nov.
+Walter and Dillie's children were: Louis born July 1909 was living April 21, 1910, but died before the 1920 Census.
+Essie was born on August 6, 1911, Sadie on July 12, 1913, Thomas Ruffin on Nov.
 3, 1915.
 Thomas was named for Henry's brother, Thomas Ruffin, who died in a 1907 hunting accident.

 All the children were born at home.

 The children grew up in a musical home.
 Walter played the guitar and auto harp.
 Dillie played the guitar.
 Walter's Uncle Lafayette Barnes played the banjo.
-Walter rented a house in the Lower O'Neals in 1910 and working as a laborer in a sawmill.

 In 1920, Walter farmed and ran a store Henry built for him.
 Walter sold the usual items for a country store.
 Cousin Ralph recalled buying pencils and tablets from Walter.
-In the 1920s, Walter and Henry farmed and made and sold whiskey.
-A neighbor Richard Hodge helped them.

-Walter also grew a large garden to provide food for his family.
 Walter was an excellent painter.
 He painted for folks in the community.
-He painted the new two-story house, his Uncle George Ira had built in 1923.
+He painted the new two-story house his Uncle George Ira had built in 1923.
 Walter once painted a barn for Agnes' son-in-law, Robert Johnson.

 Walter and Dillie moved about some.
 Once they moved the family to Florida.
 They also moved to Alabama.
 They stayed a month with Minnie Sasser Stancil's brother Clifton Sasser, before returning to North Carolina.
 Minnie was Henry's brother Josiah's wife.
-Later Walter and Dillie moved their family to Durham.
-There was more job opportunities there.

 This was particularly good for Tommy.
 He was able to sing live on the radio.
 This was a boost to his singing career.